ISO 9001:2008 QUALITY MANAGEMENT SYSTEM

 - Ensure the integrity of the MSG’s programs through regular, periodic internal audits;

-Reaching and maintaining these quality objectives is possible because this commitment to quality resides within each employee and associate.
+Reaching and maintaining these quality mission objectives is possible because this commitment to quality resides within each employee and associate.